hashicorp/design-system/website/docs/components/app-header/partials/guidelines/overview.md

 !!!
 Warning

-We currently do not recommend using the `AppHeader` component in production.
+The `AppHeader` component is currently not available for use in production.

 !!!